shayc/open-board-editor/README.md

 ### `npm run extract-intl`

-Runs the I18N extraction script to merge translation messages defined in `.messages.js` files to `src/i18n/extracted-messages/{lang-code}.json`.
+Runs the I18N extraction script that scans for `.messages.js` files, extract and merge their content to `src/i18n/extracted-messages/{lang-code}.json`.

 ### Analyze Build Size